akoreman/Deferred-Render-Pipeline/README.md

 Working on a deferred render pipeline using Unity3D's scriptable render pipeline, sharing some code with https://github.com/akoreman/Forward-Render-Pipeline.

+**Currently Implemented**
+- Using MRT to render the buffers using a single geometry pass.
+- Sampling from these buffers to calculate diffuse shading from directional lights.

 # Screenshots

 **Normals buffer**